 The Mitchell Cancer Institute provides exceptional cancer care through innovative treatment while also serving as a cutting-edge site for both clinical and basic research.
-A major goal of the Mitchell Cancer Institute is to bring state-of-the-art cancer treatment technology to the region, including the area's only CyberKnife, and to provide patients with precise and effective cancer treatment options.
-The MCI Pharmacy offers convenient medications, including oral chemotherapeutics for patients.
+A major goal of the Mitchell Cancer Institute is to bring state-of-the-art cancer treatment technology to the region, and to provide patients with precise and effective cancer treatment options.
+The MCI Specialty Pharmacy offers convenient medications, including oral chemotherapeutics for patients.

-Mitchell Cancer Institute Fairhope Clinic
+Mitchell Cancer Institute Fairhope and Springhill locations

-Nestled in the heart of Fairhope, Alabama, MCI Fairhope offers medical oncology and radiation oncology clinics and provides the most comprehensive, cutting-edge chemotherapy and radiation treatment for those battling cancer.
+Nestled in the heart of Fairhope, Alabama, MCI Fairhope offers medical oncology and radiation oncology clinics and provides cutting-edge treatment for Baldwin County residents.
+Meanwhile, an additional clinic near Springhill Hospital gives west Mobile patients convenient access to therapies.